fabianlindfors/reshape/README.md

 #### Remove column

 The `remove_column` action will remove an existing column from a table.
 You can optionally provide a `down` setting.
-This should be an SQL expression which will be used to determine values for the old schema when inserting or updating rows using the new schema.
+This should be an SQL expression which will be used to determine values for the old schema when inserting or updating rows using the new schema. `down` may also reference another table to perform cross-table migrations (see ["Complex changes across tables"](#complex-changes-across-tables)) .
 The `down` setting must be provided when the removed column is `NOT NULL` or doesn't have a default value.

 Any indices that cover the column will be removed.